Breword/tmux/Formats.md

 ~~~~

 The `C` modifier searches for the given format in the pane content and returns
-the line number or zero if it is not found.
+the line number or zero if not found.

 ~~~~
 $ # xyz